Khushang49/90DaysofKubernetes/Day1/Intro and Architecture.md

 Api server is main part for any request.
 Whenever user will send anything it will go via API server.
 It will take any request.

 Mainly all pods communicate with API server.
+We applu YAML to API server to craete pods as per our application.

+It always scale as per our request or load.

 **CONTROL MANAGER** :